CFP: The 2023 Telos Conference: Forms of War

 Please note: Abstracts for this conference will only be accepted from current Telos-Paul Piccone Institute members.
 In order to become a member, please visit our membership enrollment page.
 Telos-Paul Piccone Institute memberships are valid until the end of the annual New York City conference.

-If you are interested in making a presentation, please submit a 200-word abstract and 50-word bio by December 15, 2022, to [email protected] Please place "The 2023 Telos Conference" in the email's subject line.
+If you are interested in making a presentation, please submit a 200-word abstract and 50-word bio by January 31, 2023, to [email protected].
+Please place "The 2023 Telos Conference" in the email's subject line.